MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 2 Create a new EDT table and form.md

 # Exercise 1: Create model and project

-1. Select Visual Studio 2019 from the desktop.
+1. Run Visual Studio 2019 from the desktop.

 2. Select **Continue without code** in the popped-up dialog **Visual Studio 2019.**